Skip to main content Accessibility information

 How will you be taught?

-Small group tutorials and seminars once a week, a twilight session, supported by directed group activity and online activities and reading.
-In year 2 you are supported through your independent projects through individual and group tutorials.
+You're taught in small group tutorials and seminars once a week, a twilight session, supported by directed group activity, online activities, and reading.
+In year 2, you are supported through your independent projects through individual and group tutorials.

 How will you be assessed?